 The Senior Tutor, Professor Doug Gollin, is available to all St Antony's students for advice on any issues which are affecting their academic work.
 The Senior Tutor holds office hours during term time for students who would like to see him.
-In Hilary Term 2017 these will take place on Monday afternoons from 4.00 - 5.30pm* in his office at College (room 6, 2 Church Walk).
+In Trinity Term 2017 these will take place on Wednesday mornings from 09.30 - 11.00* in Room 5 of the Old Main Building.
 It's advisable to email him beforehand to set up an appointment.

 You can also email him if you are not in Oxford this term and would like to set up a Skype appointment.